 I’m KerryAnn and these are my thoughts about making money online and how to set up an online business.

 Online there are many people searching for information, myself included, trying to find out ideas to try that will suit our lifestyle, education, abilities and budget and many online ‘entrepreneurs’ are reluctant to share freely.
 They tend to dribble a bit of information telling you the ‘what’ but not the ‘how’.
-This leaves you the choice of spending money to find out whether the how is beneficial, but wait there’s more… with just this extra amount of money they can show you how it works even better, and wait there’s more… with just this further amount they can offer you some more information so that you can work out how it may work.
+This leaves you the choice of spending money to find out whether the how is beneficial, but wait there’s more… with just this extra amount of money, they can show you how it works even better, and wait there’s more… with just this further amount they can offer you some more information so that you can work out how it may work.
 Upsell, Upsell, Upsell.

 In the bricks and mortar world, to grow your business people say once you have a customer, you sell them a little something more and invite them back time and again.
 This works well.
 An example would be if you offer a service such as a hairdresser.
 You sell some product and you ring them in 6 weeks for another haircut, and maybe another product or hair service.

-Many claim the process of operating this new software is newbie friendly and you just do this this and this and all is great.
-However, when I try my operating system is different or I don’t have a software programme that is compatible and need to go out and source something.
+Many claim the process of operating this new software is newbie friendly and you just do this-this and this and all is great.
+However, when I try my operating system is different or I don’t have a software programme that is compatible and I need to go out and source something.
 It’s a bit like getting a PDF document to read and having to download Adobe to read it, (although this is a free software).
 For the computer novice like me, there is a lot of disappointment and individual coaching is suddenly available after about the third upsell… and often at a cost.

 A lot of information and offers on the internet I find actually turns me from a possible buyer to a non-event.
 This is because they just make it so much about sharing information to a few people for lots of dollars rather than sharing with lots of people for a smaller fee.

 They find you through advertising, self-promoting on social media or referrals.
 Unless people know your name through external advertising and branding, it is harder for a new business to be ‘found.’
 A lot of work needs to be done with the website or you join a selling platform like eBay or Amazon.
 Again though, there is a lot of competition and work needs to be done to your listing to be successful.

-So how do you build an online business?
-With a lot of thinking and research to start with.
+You set up an online business with a lot of thinking and research to start with.

 Firstly, I recommend you work out whether you want to sell a product or service.
-This could be any product that someone would want to buy, or a range of products (either on your website or a platform), or maybe software, a subscription membership site, books, information sites and the like.
+This could be any product that someone would want to buy, or a range of products (either on your website or a platform), or maybe some type of software, a subscription membership site, books, information sites and the like.

-Depending on your product or service, you will then need to consider your online business premises, a website, is most often the place to start.
+Depending on your product or service, you will then need to consider your online business premises, a website is most often the place to start.
 Either a standard website promoting your products and their benefits often with a blog so information can be shared, or a website within a marketing platform such as eBay and Amazon.
-There are many others including industry specific selling platforms as well.
+There are many others including industry-specific selling platforms as well.
 There are also some platforms where you simply have a landing page that has your offer on it that you can send people to.
 However, once they leave, it is more difficult to get them to come back again and again unless you have a consumable product.

 Finally you need to get people to find you.
 So how do people find a needle in the haystack?